utkarshdubey2008/Alphatests/README.md

 - **Bot Keep-Alive Mechanism**: Ensures 24/7 uptime for a seamless experience on Koyeb.
 - **URL Shortening**: Shorten any link using the `/short` command with Modiji URL API.
 - **Privacy Mode**: Protects files by preventing users from forwarding or copying them.
+- **BATCH UPLOADS** : Allows Users To Upload Multiple File At Once And Get A Single Link For It.
 </details>

 <details>